This AI Tool Maps Any Codebase Before You Touch It (Understand-Anything)

 Thesis

-This AI Tool Maps Any Codebase Before You Touch It (Understand-Anything) teaches a practical agent architecture move: This video demos the open-source 'Understand Anything' Claude Code plugin, which scans a repo with static analysis plus multi-agent LLMs to produce an interactive knowledge graph with architecture layers, guided flow tours, and change-impact views for onboarding and refactoring.
+This AI Tool Maps Any Codebase Before You Touch It (Understand-Anything) teaches a practical context/search move: This video demos the open-source 'Understand Anything' Claude Code plugin, which scans a repo with static analysis plus multi-agent LLMs to produce an interactive knowledge graph with architecture layers, guided flow tours, and change-impact views for onboarding and refactoring.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.